 There are a range of concessions that allow you to disregard part or all of a capital gain made from an active asset you use in your small business.
-For more information, see the Guide to capital gains tax concessions for small business.
+For more information, see the publication Capital gains tax (CGT) concessions for small business - overview, available only on our website.